The Ultimate Guide to Professional Book Descriptions

 5. Use plain language for readability.

 It’s tempting to spruce up our descriptions with a thesaurus at our fingertips, but this reduces our overall readability.
 The first word a reader doesn’t understand will make them skip your book.
+Th language you use in your description should also be a reflection of the language you use in your book.

 6. Give your readers confirmation that they’ll find an answer in your book.